 Your students, each and every one of them, need to know that you will HAVE THEIR BACK until the cows come home, but that very much includes making them look in the mirror.
 That very much includes having their backs when the ones who are hurting them and their chances at success is themselves.

 This is a bit of a gut check for some teachers because in the flipped classroom, you now have time to have those one-on-one conversations.
 And it's those one-on-one conversations that can be really difficult.

 But they are SO important, and SO effective (most of the time, and if done well).

 Let's do a recap real quick on how to hold kids accountable for their homework in the flipped classroom, making sure it is NOT optional.

 Alrighty, folks.
 I hope you could, at points, feel my emotion or even hear me talking through this post because that's very much what I tried to convey.

-Whether you did or not, I encourage you to join me for a LIVE discussion of this topic over in our Flipped Teacher community on Facebook.
+Whether you did or not, I encourage you to join me for our discussion of this topic over in our Sustainable Teacher community on Facebook.
 I go live in that group every week, giving tips, tricks, and answering questions about the flipped classroom, so don't miss it.

 Here's the thing, this journey of flipping your classroom is not easy.
 It is not one for the faint at heart in the teaching world.
 But it is for those who want to see change in their classrooms and in their schools.
 It is for those who are committed to results in a classroom culture they are proud of.